thdwyer/ytdlm.sh/README.md

 type 'chmod +x ytdlm.sh', and it's ready to run.

 NOTE: I cannot explain how to do any of the following for other than the Mint Cinnamon environment.
-If you use Mate of XFCE you'll need to use the following instructions as a guide only.
+If you use Mate or XFCE you'll need to use the following instructions as a guide only.
-If anyone who uses iether of the other Mint releases wants to, give me a documeted means of inserting a new menu item and I'll include it with the other files.
+If anyone who uses either of the other Mint releases wants to, give me a documeted means of inserting a new menu item and I'll include it with the other files.
 Inserting a command into the Cinnamon menu is trivial and if you've done it